Las Vegas Bicycle Accident Lawyers

 Bicycling is an excellent way to get around the streets of Las Vegas.
-Bikers save on fuel, don’t have to pay for parking, and get a little exercise.
-Many people who move to central Las Vegas rely on public transportation, walking, and bicycling instead of personal vehicles.
+Cyclists save on fuel, don’t have to pay for parking, and get a little exercise.
+Many people who move to central Las Vegas rely on public transportation, walking, or bicycling instead of personal vehicles.
 It’s one of the benefits of living in a big city, but it can also be one of the pitfalls.
 Bicyclists face serious risks when they hit the roads of Clark County.
-Aggressive drivers, lack of bicycle lanes, and busy intersections can amount to tragedies.
-If you or a love one have been injured in a bicycle crash, visit our Last Vegas bicycle accident lawyers at Claggett & Sykes Law Firm for assistance and get free advice from our experienced legal team.
+Aggressive drivers, lack of bicycle lanes, and busy intersections can all add up to tragedies.

 When are bicycle accidents most likely to occur?

-What is the most common cause of bicycle accidents?
+What are the most common causes of bicycle accidents?

-Who is responsible for the cost of injuries and property damage after a bicycle accident?
+Who is liable for my injuries after a Las Vegas bike accident?

-What should I do if I’m involved in a bicycle accident?
+What should I do if I’m in a bicycle accident?

-- They must ride in the same direction as traffic, as close to the right-hand side of the lane as possible.
+- Cyclists must ride in the same direction as traffic, as close to the right-hand side of the lane, or in a dedicated bike lane, as possible.

 - Motorists must yield to bicyclists at intersections when appropriate, as they would for other vehicles.